fabioacandrade/fabioacandrade/README.md

 <hr>

-- 👨‍💻 I’m currently studying Computer Science at PUC Minas (3º Período)
+- 👨‍💻 I’m currently studying Computer Science at PUC Minas (4º Período)
-- ☕ Learning and Studying Java, C, Software Development and other Back-End languages
+- ☕ Learning and Studying Java Spring Boot Software Development, ReactJS and other languages
 - ⚡ Looking for my first oportunitty in the technology area #OpenToWork

 <hr>